UUoocl/Reveal-OBS-WebSocket-JS-Controls/README.md

 Enter the OBS WebSocket Server settings
 Add a <data> element to the index HTML page.
 The element attributes are for the websocket IP address, Port number and Password.

-<data data-websocket-IP="localhost"  data-websocket-port="4455" data-websocket-password="YQSvkioY7rrKAn4z"></data>
+<data data-websocket-IP="localhost"  data-websocket-port="4455" data-websocket-password="xxxxxxxxxxxxxxxx"></data>

 ### Add the OBS Websocket library
 Insert a <script> element to link the OBS WebSocket library.
-<script src="lib/obs-ws-controls.js"></script>
+<script src="lib/reveal-obs-ws-events.js"></script>

-In the Reveal Initialize section add the OBS WebSocket library name. code `
+In the Reveal Initialize section add the OBS WebSocket library name.

+code `
-plugins: [RevealZoom, RevealNotes, RevealMarkdown, RevealHighlight, obsSlideNavigation],
+plugins: [RevealZoom, RevealNotes, RevealMarkdown, RevealHighlight, RevealOBSws], `

-obsSlideNavigation
-`

 ## Configure slides